JasonY188/ecommerce_shop/README.md

 # ecommerce_shop

-This is a eCommerce website that sell mainly electronic goods.
+This is a eCommerce website that will sell mainly electronic goods.